- Contracting with MacB

 2. Assistance with any/all phases of R&D efforts from initiation through operational prototyping, inclusive of transition into operations and maintenance (O&M), but of course not O&M itself.
 To this end, not only R&D dollars but also those O&M dollars that help with R&D efforts may be appropriate for SNIM TAT funding as approved by the DTIC SNIM Contracting Officer.
 All TATs are categorized as “R&D” or advisory and assistance services, “A&AS.”

 3. Government end customers (Requesting Authorities) play a vital, active, and integrated role in all phases of task order procurement package development and source selection determination and award.
 DTIC and 55CONS follow through the entire procurement process in full partnership with and service to the Requesting Authority.

-4. All SNIM Team tasks additionally provide DTIC registered research and reference support for extensive S&T information re-use for more efficient task order execution.
+4. All SNIM Team tasks additionally provide DTIC registered research and reference for extensive S&T information re-use for more efficient task order execution.